Michiel de Ruyter: Second Anglo-Dutch War

 In December 1664, the English fleet attacked the Dutch Smyrna fleet.
 Although the attack failed, the Dutch in January 1665 allowed their ships to open fire on English warships when threatened.
 War was declared by the Dutch on 4 March 1665, following two further English attacks on Dutch convoys, one off Cadiz and another in the English Channel.
 The Dutch fleet was confident of victory but it contained a significant proportion of older or weak ships.
 In the first year of the Second Anglo-Dutch War, at the Battle of Lowestoft on 13 June 1665, the Dutch suffered the worst defeat in the history the Dutch Republic's navy.
-At least sixteen ships lost, and one-third of its personnel captured or killed; Van Wassenaer was among the dead.
+At least sixteen ships were lost, and one-third of its personnel captured or killed; Van Wassenaer was among the dead.

 On his return to the republic, De Ruyter learned Van Wassenaer had been killed at Lowestoft.
 Cornelis Tromp had been put in temporary command of the confederate fleet after the battle, but was not acceptable to the regime of Johan de Witt because of his support for the Orangist cause.
 De Ruyter was politically neutral, but on friendly terms with Johan de Witt and his associates.
 His successes in distant waters, which ensured he was not involved in the battle of Lowestoft and tainted by that defeat, made him the obvious candidate to succeed Van Wassenaer as commander of the Dutch fleet, which he did on 11 August 1665.
-He was therefore made lieutenant-admiral, a rank he then shared with six others in the Dutch admiralties.
+He was therefore made lieutenant-admiral (a rank he would in 1666 share with five others in the Dutch admiralties) of Rotterdam, a position traditionally reserved for the Bevelhebber van 's-Landts Vloot, the supreme operational commander.

 In the second year of the war, 1666, De Ruyter won the hard-fought Four Days' Battle of 1 to 4 June 1666.
 The division of the English fleet gave the Dutch the advantage of numbers on the first and second days of fighting.
 An English attack on the anchored Dutch fleet on the first day was resisted and, after two days fighting, the English fleet retreated towards the Thames.
 However, the English fleet was reinforced by a squadron of undamaged ships on the third evening and fought strongly on the fourth day, so that Tromp seemed near to defeat in the afternoon, until De Ruyter decided the battle with a surprise all-out attack that demoralised his opponents into retreat.